OpenWaterFoundation/owf-app-infomapper-ng/info-mapper/src/app/nav-bar/tab/README.md

-To generate a generic page in a tab the configuration json file will resemble the code below found in ``map-tabs-configuration.json``:
+To generate a content page in a tab the configuration json file will resemble the code below found in ``map-tabs-configuration.json``:

 ```
 ...
        {
            "id": "Tab",
            "name": "About the Project",
-           "action": "genericPage",
+           "action": "contentPage",
            "align": "right",
            "markdownFile":"about-the-project"
        },